The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Results

 \subsection{Derived Planet Parameters}

-Figure \ref{fig:f480M_fit} shows the two planet plus disk model generated from the median parameters from the uniform planet location model posterior.
-The 1, 2, 3, 4 and 5 $\sigma$ contours from the marginalized posterior of the planet locations are shown by the white contours.
-A comparison of the model squared visibilities and closure phases to the data is given in Figure \ref{fig:f480M_cps}, showing that the model provides an excellent fit.
+Figure \ref{fig:f480M_fit} shows the two planet plus disk model generated from the median parameters from the {power law scattering model (Equation \ref{eqn:odazimuthal_powerlaw})} model posterior. {We focus on the power law model in particular, because it had the highest Bayesian evidence out of the three models we explored (Table \ref{tab:disk_par} in the Appendix)}. {The 1, 2 and 3 $\sigma$ contours from the marginalized posterior of the planet locations are shown by the white contours.
+A comparison of the model log kernel amplitudes and kernel phases} to the data is given in Figure \ref{fig:f480Mkernels}, showing that the model provides an excellent fit.
 Furthermore, the measured positions of both PDS 70 b and c are consistent with VLTI/GRAVITY predictions from \cite{2021AJ....161..148W}, which are shown by the dashed grey circles in Figure \ref{fig:f480M_fit}.

-Table \ref{tab:comp_fit_par_wsys} summarizes the derived planet parameters, from both of the models.
-The disk model parameters are listed in Table \ref{tab:disk_par} in Appendix \ref{sec:desc_of_geo}.
-We find that both planets are found at a high signal-to-noise (SNR) ratio, in locations that are consistent between the uniform prior and tightly constrained Gaussian prior models.
-We also find that the measured contrasts of the planets are consistent for the uniform prior and GRAVITY prior models, with nearly identical contrasts derived for PDS 70 b, and a small difference for PDS 70 c, at the $\sim$$1\sigma$ level.
+Table \ref{tab:comp_fit_par_wsys} summarizes the derived planet parameters, calculated from the Bayesian average of all three models.
+The disk model parameters are listed in Table \ref{tab:disk_par} in Appendix \ref{sec:desc_of_geo}. {We find that both planets are found at a high signal-to-noise ratio (SNR), 14.7 for PDS 70 b and 7.0 for PDS 70 c (where we define the SNR as the contrast divided by the uncertainty in the contrast marginalized over all of the model parameters), in locations that are consistent between the three models (planet parameters for the individual models are shown in Table \ref{tab:comp_fit_par} in the Appendix).
+We also find that the measured contrasts of the planets are consistent between the three models.}

-Figure \ref{fig:f480M_corner} shows a corner plot of the planet parameters from the uniform prior model, along with a correlation matrix of all of the model parameters.
+{Figure \ref{fig:f480M_corner} shows a corner plot of the planet parameters for each of the three models, as well as the Bayesian average of the three models.
 We note that there are correlations between the parameters of both planets.
-Notably, there is a moderate anti-correlation between the separation and the contrast of PDS 70 c, which may explain the slight discrepancy between the derived contrast of PDS 70 c between the uniform prior model and the GRAVITY prior model.
-From the correlation matrix, there are no strong correlations between the disk parameters and the planet contrasts, indicating that the disk model has a minimal effect on the measured contrasts.
+Notably, there is a moderate anti-correlation between the separation and the contrast of PDS 70 c.
+From the correlation matrices of the model parameters, shown in Figure \ref{fig:f480M_correlations}, there are no strong correlations between the disk parameters and the planet contrasts, indicating that the disk model has a minimal effect on the measured contrasts.}